 Here is a layout of the quilt block:

 Determining how to cut your fabric is pretty easy.
 For the center fabric, cut a square the finished block size plus 1/2″ for seam allowances.
 For the corners, cut four (4) squares the finished block size divided by two (2), plus 1/2″ for seam allowances.
-Here is a fabric calculator for the square in a square quilt block:
+Here is a fabric calculator for the fabric requirements: